Graciekroos/SNPcalling_2022/README.md

 # SNPcalling_2022.md
 ## Quality control

-Firstly I subset the large files (.gz) recieved from X to 250,000 bp reads.
+Firstly I subsetted the large files (.gz) to 250,000 bp reads.
 As this is paired-end data I repeated this on read 1 and read 2 independently.

 ```
 #!/bin/sh